Leafwing-Studios/fop-rules/docs/character-options/classes/incarnation.md

 At level 11, you learn to demoralize your foes with a horrible wail.

 While transformed, you can use the Outburst major action at the cost of one stack of emotion.
-When you do so, make a Presence attack against all enemies within 6 tiles of you, applying two stacks of blunted if you hit.
+When you do so, make a special attack against Presence against all enemies within 6 tiles of you, applying two stacks of blunted if you hit.

 ### Impunity: Self-Loathing